Fractured Magic: Chapter Twenty-Five

 “The suns.
 Sol and Del, they’re called in Troas.
 We orbit them, but they also orbit each other.
 With each cycle, they get closer.
 We just can’t tell because they’re so far away.”

-“Are you an astronomer, too?”
+“Are you an astronomer now, too?”
 Gareth asked.
-He couldn’t remember any Egil stories that mentioned it, but it wouldn't have surprised him.
+He couldn’t remember any Egil stories that mentioned it, but it wouldn’t have surprised him.

 Roman scoffed and shook his head.
 “I had a friend who was; she explained it to me.
-It was something to do with magnetism.
+Something to do with magnetism.
 She thinks they’re going to coalesce to form one big star, but they’re just as likely to collide, explode, and kill everyone.
 Either way, it won’t happen for thousands of years.”

 “You think he doesn’t?
 Where do you think all this comes from, then?”
 Gareth asked, gesturing around them.